JonathonMifsud/BatchArtemisSRAMiner/README.md

 You only need to specify -p or -r if you are going outside of the directory stucture in which the setup.sh was ran for.

+### Non-SRA Libraries

+You can also use the script with non-SRA libraries by cleaning the original raw read names.
+For example, `hope_valley3_10_HWGFMDSX5_CCTGCAACCT-CTGACTCTAC`

+E.g., hope_valley3_10_HWGFMDSX5_CCTGCAACCT-CTGACTCTAC_L002_R1.fastq.gz -> hpv3t10_1.fastq.gz
+The main thing is that underscores are only used to seperate the ID (hpv3t10) and the read file direction (1) and that the "R" in R1/2 is remove.

+### Storage:
+I tend to delete the raw and trimmed read files after contigs are the trim_assembly_abundance script has completed as abundance and read count (make sure to run this!) information has been calculated at this stage.
+Once the summary table is created there are a couple large files in this directory including the concatentated abundance table.
+This can be remade so consider removing this if you are low on storage.

 ## Troubleshooting

 If your SRA fails, check the error and output logs in the logs folder in the project branch.